 Whether you want to create a level of privacy at the office or are looking to add a feature wall to your home – obscure glass has an abundance of applications, making it one of the most versatile types of glass on the market.
 But how much do you know about obscure glass?

-Here at EGW we’re experts in the manufacturing of bespoke glass and have a wealth of knowledge and experience in the industry.
+Here at The Glass Warehouse we’re experts in the manufacturing of bespoke glass and have a wealth of knowledge and experience in the industry.
 Today, we are answering your most asked questions about obscure glass – and telling you how it can be used both at home and in the office.

 What does obscure glass mean?

 Obscure glass can be any one of dozens of types of glass, each set apart from ordinary glass due to their partial lack of transparency.
 Obscure glass of any sort distorts or obscures the items on the other side of the glass, whether this is by using textures or patterns.
 Obscure glass ranges from only offering very slight distortion to completely hiding the items in question from view or revealing only silhouettes.

 Perhaps the most common sort of obscure glass is satin glass, which has been chemically treated to stop it from being transparent, while still allowing large amounts of light through.
 Immediately distinctive with its smooth, frosted appearance, satin glass is a versatile and popular form of obscure glass – though many, many more types exist.

 From our two toughening plants to our state-of-the-art computer numerical cutting machine and our most recent laminating kiln – we have the equipment to create a wide range of glass designs.
 As obscure glass is by far one of the most popular applications for commercial and residential buildings that we produce, we often get asked how we do it!

 To create frosted glass, regular sheet glass are acid etched to create a pitted surface on one side of the glass.
 This results in the transparency of the glass pane, which scatters light when it passes through, helping to blur the images but still letting through the light.